nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 ### Lab 6 - Azure Key Vault / TLS Essentials

 - Overview
 In this lab, you use Azure Key Vault for TLS certificates and keys.
-You will configure Nginx for Azure to use these Azure resources to terminate TLS.
+You will configure NGINX for Azure to use these Azure resources to terminate TLS.

 - Learning Objectives
 Create a sample Azure Key Vault
 Create a TLS cert/key
-Configure and test Nginx for Azure to use the Azure Keys Update the previous Nginx configurations to use TLS for apps Update NSGs for TLS inbound traffic
+Configure and test NGINX for Azure to use the Azure Keys Update the previous NGINX configurations to use TLS for apps Update NSGs for TLS inbound traffic

 <br/>